ixjf/MSIRGB/README.md

 # Confirmed supported motherboards
  - MSI B450I GAMING PLUS AC

  **There are other boards not supported by Mystic Light which reportedly work as well.
-One case is MSI B350M MORTAR ARCTIC.
 It may be that they're instead supported in MSI's Gaming App, which I did not look into.
-It is still possible to use this tool with any motherboard that isn't listed above by passing the --ignore-check flag to it, but do it at your own risk.**
+It is still possible to use this tool with any motherboard that isn't listed above by passing the --ignore-check flag to it, but do it at your own risk.
+Motherboards which fit this criteria and are reportedly working are:**
+ - MSI B350 TOMAHAWK
+ - MSI B350M MORTAR ARTIC

  **Some boards which [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) is reportedly working with and are part of the list above are as follows (and so should work with this tool as well):**
  - MSI H270M MORTAR ARTIC